pdf-association/arlington-pdf-model/README.md

 - Python script	- generates a single JSON file of the PDF DOM as well as a 3D/VR visualization (also JSON based) from the TSV files

 ## **Exporting to TSV**

+**This information is now obsolete!
+Do not do this or you will overwrite TSV data with the formulas!**
 In LibreOffice Calc, go Tools | Run Macro.. then pick from PDF20Grammar.ods | Standard | Module the macro called "ExportToTSV".
 This will write out all TSV files into a folder tree called "./tsv/latest" from where the PDF20Grammar.ods is stored.
 Existing TSV files will be overwritten!

 Note that the gcxml utility below can additionally generate TSV files for each specific PDF version into **./tsv/<version>/**.